ustajan/grasshopper/README.md

 Tutorial
 ==
-The best way to learn how to use grasshopper is by using the tutorial on the project wiki, [here](https://github.com/ustajan/grasshopper/wiki/grasshopper-tutorial).
-You can also get there by going to Wiki link above --> "grasshopper tutorial".
+The best way to learn how to use grasshopper is by using the tutorial on the project wiki, [here](https://github.com/ustajan/grasshopper/wiki).
+You can also get there by going to Wiki link above.

 Input
 ==